pipewrk/llm-core/OLLAMA_SERVICE.md

 ### Advanced Usage: Custom Validation

 You can provide a `customCheck` function to add your own validation logic to the response.
-If the check fails, the service will automatically retry the request up to 3 times.
+If the check fails, the Service does not accept the response and, depending on your `ctx.pipeline.retries`, may retry.

 ```typescript
 const customCheck = (response: UserProfile): UserProfile | boolean => {